mogiso/AmplitudeSourceLocation/README.md

 - `-DOUT_AMPLITUDE`: output seismic amplitude at each station into a text-formatted file.
 This file can be used in AmplitudeSourceLocation_masterevent.F90.
 - `-DWITHOUT_TTIME`: do not consider travel time from assumed seismic location to each station when calculating seismic amplitudes
 - `-DAMP_RATIO`: conduct grid search with seismic amplitude ratios (Taisne et al., 2011; Ichihara and Matsumoto, 2017) instead of original ASL method
+- `-DRAY_BENDING`: use pseudobending method (Um and Thurber, 1987; Koketsu and Sekine, 1998) for ray tracing (default method is ray shooting)
+- `-DABS_MEAN`: take mean of absolute amplitude when calculating observed amplitude (default is root-mean-squared amplitudes)

 ### Executable commands
 When `-DSAC` is set,